Pyteomics documentation v4.7.4

 is_modX() - check if supplied code corresponds to a modX label.

-is_term_mod() - check if supplied code corresponds to a terminal modification.
+is_term_group() - check if supplied code corresponds to a terminal group.

 Data